 Machine Learning (ML) is one of the new buzz words in the field of Data Science.
 I see machine learning articles, tutorials, and blog posts on websites and LinkedIn almost daily.
 So what is it, and does it have realistic applications for the forest industry now, or is it just a bunch of analytical hype?
 Can machine learning improve forest management, wood supply chains, or give us a better understanding of forest ecology.
 What about improving forest operations, yields, or sustainability?
 These are some big questions, but as an industry I think we need to be aware of these statistical tools, and consider the possible impact that machine learning can have on our industry.
-Only then can we decide whether or not we are ready to invest time, energy and capital into new solutions of machine learning in forestry.
+Only then can we decide whether we are ready to invest time, energy and capital in machine learning solutions.

 What is Machine Learning?

-In this section, I will give a brief definition and background of machine learning.
+In this section, I will provide a brief definition and background of machine learning.

 Machine learning is a method of data analysis that automates analytical model building.
 It’s a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.by SAS Institute, Inc (2020), https://expertsystem.com/machine-learning-definition/

-Did you catch that last part, “with minimal human intervention“?
-This is the reason machine learning has become so popular as it becomes integrated into daily work processes through automation.
+Note the phrase, “with minimal human intervention“?
+Automation is the reason machine learning has become so popular so quickly, as it becomes integrated into our daily work lives.

 Jason Brownlee explains in his eBook “Mastering Machine Learning Algorithms” (source: J Brownlee, 2019), that machine learning aims to make predictions from data by learning a function that maps input variables (X) to an output variable (Y).
 Brownlee also states, “We don’t know what the function (f) looks like or its form.
 If we did, we would use it directly and would not need to learn it from data …“.
 Machine learning is capable of approximating this function, which could be linear or non-linear in form.
 The target function that most closely maps the input variable(s) to an output variable is often written as follows: